Art’s Got Heart – and Galleries Have the Technology to Prove It

 Gallery, 2023.
 Photo: Rob Battersby.

 Now, the Art Rate Monitor did not capture (or at least, did not mention in its summary) my excitement in the Boyce exhibit.
-Nor unfortunately does it capture heartbeats on the AGO’s fifth floor (where other music, videos, big screens and immersive installations are on display).
+Nor unfortunately does the app capture heartbeats on the AGO’s fifth floor (where more music, videos, big screens and immersive installations are on display).

 Too bad.

-It’s no longer an art gallery, it’s a dance floor!
-No way you can stand still in this space, the music and the visuals are so commanding.
+Here, you’re no longer in an art gallery; it’s a dance club!
+No way you can stand still in this space, the pulsating music and the larger-than-life visuals are so commanding.
 Guaranteed – your heart rate goes way up.

 And you’ll feel really good as a result.